ahpohl/Xiaomi-Temp-Humidity-Monitor/README.md

 ## Documentation

-Installation instructions are on the wiki pages.
+Installation instructions are on the [wiki](https://github.com/ahpohl/Xiaomi-temp-humidity-monitor/wiki).